HorizenOfficial/evm-documentation/docs/new_horizen/04-attestation_mechanism/02-data_structure.md

 ![alt_text](/img/docs/attestation/attestation_data_structure.png)

-In order to prove that a given proof is part of the attestation, the user supplies a Merkle Proof (Path) leading from its proof to the Merkle Root (attestation).
+In order to prove that a given proof is part of the attestation, the user supplies a Merkle proof (path) leading from its proof to the Merkle root (attestation).

 ![alt_text](/img/docs/attestation/attestation_data_structure2.png)